Early Christianity: Mesopotamia and the Parthian Empire

 The missionary Addai evangelized Mesopotamia (modern Iraq) about the middle of the 2nd century.
-An ancient legend recorded by Eusebius (AD 260–340) and also found in the Doctrine of Addai (c.
-AD 400) (from information in the royal archives of Edessa) describes how King Abgar V of Edessa communicated to Jesus, requesting he come and heal him, to which appeal he received a reply.
+An ancient legend recorded by Eusebius (260–340) and also found in the Doctrine of Addai (c.
+400) (from information in the royal archives of Edessa) describes how King Abgar V of Edessa communicated to Jesus, requesting he come and heal him, to which appeal he received a reply.
 It is said that after the resurrection, Thomas sent Addai (or Thaddaeus), to the king, with the result that the city was won to the Christian faith.
 In this mission he was accompanied by a disciple, Mari, and the two are regarded as co-founders of the church, according to the Liturgy of Addai and Mari (c.
-AD 200), which is still the normal liturgy of the Assyrian church.
+200), which is still the normal liturgy of the Assyrian church.
 The Doctrine of Addai further states that Thomas was regarded as an apostle of the church in Edessa.

 Addai, who became the first bishop of Edessa, was succeeded by Aggai, then by Palut, who was ordained about 200 by Serapion of Antioch.
 Thence came to us in the 2nd century the famous Peshitta, or Syriac translation of the Old Testament; also Tatian's Diatessaron, which was compiled about 172 and in common use until St. Rabbula, Bishop of Edessa (412–435), forbade its use.
 This arrangement of the four canonical gospels as a continuous narrative, whose original language may have been Syriac, Greek, or even Latin, circulated widely in Syriac-speaking Churches.

 A Christian council was held at Edessa as early as 197.
 In 201 the city was devastated by a great flood, and the Christian church was destroyed.
 In 232, the Syriac Acts were written supposedly on the event of the relics of the Apostle Thomas being handed to the church in Edessa.
 Under Roman domination many martyrs suffered at Edessa: Sts.
 Scharbîl and Barsamya, under Decius; Sts.
 Gûrja, Schâmôna, Habib, and others under Diocletian.
 In the meanwhile Christian priests from Edessa had evangelized Eastern Mesopotamia and Persia, and established the first churches in the kingdom of the Sasanians.
 Atillâtiâ, Bishop of Edessa, assisted at the First Council of Nicaea (325).